PrioritySoftware/PrioritySoftware.github.io/_sdk/Loading-from-Load-Table.md

 record type (e.g., **ORDERS** = 1; **ORDERITEMS** = 2).

-**Tip:** After recording a form, run the *List of Sub-level Forms* report by Direct Activation to view all its sub-levels (one level down only).
+**Tip:** After recording a form, run the *List of Sub-level Forms* report by Action to view all its sub-levels (one level down only).

 For each form, if you want the load to overwrite existing records in the